ryan-rashidian/qemy/README.md

 - This software integrates with the Tiingo API for stock market data, but does not cache data or redistribute data, API keys or any user data (such as tracking endpoint usage).
 - This software is not owned, managed by, or affiliated with/by Tiingo.

 ---

-## Development Notes

-// Dev notes will go here in future versions

----